 Psychological Meaning of Cannabis indica

 That which is told him matter-of-factly disagrees with that which he feels.
 From this, there arises the compulsion to suppress his feelings.
 “Everyone else is right.
 The logic is right.
 My own feelings are not worth anything.”
-Unfortunately, the quality of our life and our joy have a lot to do with feelings.
+Unfortunately, the quality of our life and joy has much to do with feelings.
 A matter-of-fact life is not a genuine one.

 Conium maculatum, Poison Hemlock